mlcommons/algorithmic-efficiency/RULES.md

 $$r_{\bar{s},\bar{w}} = \frac{t_{\bar{s},\bar{w}}}{\min_{s \in \mathcal{S}} t_{s,\bar{w}}} \in [1,\infty)$$

-This performance ratio $r(s,w)$ expresses the "time spent by submission $s$ on workload $w$" relative to the "time spent by the best submission on this workload".
+This performance ratio $r_{s,w}$ expresses the "time spent by submission $s$ on workload $w$" relative to the "time spent by the best submission on this workload".
 E.g. If a submission takes twice as long on a particular workload compared to the best submission on this workload it will have a performance ratio of $2$.
 Lower performance ratios are therefore better, with an optimal ratio of $1$ if the given submission is the fastest on this workload.

 ##### Building performance profiles